 Having the ability to manipulate your meals to suit any health concern you may have. e.g. Type 2 Diabetes, Pregnancy, High Blood Pressure and or Cholesterol, etc.

 Have the ability to change body weight and composition to suit your wants or needs.

-If could go on but I think you can understand how awesome meal preparation can be for you and your loved ones.
+I could go on, but I think you can understand how excellent meal preparation can be for you and your loved ones.

 So let's break some of these excuses down and see if they actually hold up.

 If you've ever thought that something is too much work, well have you ever imagined it from a different perspective?

 Let's say you go shopping for your food, how many time a week do you do this?

 Once, Twice, Every night before you get home from work.
 If you said once a week, then that's great, with meal prep once a week should be enough.
 If you said twice or more, you have just proven that it takes more effort to do it the way you are currently with the extra driving, parking, walking up and down aisles, moving groceries from the shop to the car into the house, etc.